-Procurement (and the intimately related supply chain) is a massive component of any company’s costs.
+Procurement and business profitability go hand in hand.
+It’s a massive component of any company’s costs.
 In fact, estimates from consulting giant PwC peg a supply chain representing between 30% and 70% of an organization’s total spend.

 No matter how one divides that sweeping range, there is a consistent takeaway: procurement represents a big chunk of the spending pie.

 With that said, there is a danger in viewing the procurement function simply as a substantial, but necessary, expense – procurement can also be a significant driver of growth and profit.

 Viewing procurement as such, admittedly, takes a fundamental shift in perception.
 Organizations prepared to make that shift, however, will benefit because procurement can assist in making your business profitable.